 Figure 3.
-A range of marine area management options exist for the SAMP area for biodiversity and fisheries enhancement.
+A range of marine area management options exist for the future use of the SAMP area for biodiversity and fisheries enhancement.
 Options span the gamut from complete to partial closures, plus adding artificial reefs for biodiversity, recreation and commercial benefits.

-940.1 Enhancing Marine Conservation
+940.1 Use for Enhancing Marine Conservation